nikaera/Unity-GameCI-Sample/README.md

 ## 🎁 Contributing

-If you have any questions, please feel free to reach out to me directly on Twitter [nikaera](https://twitter.com/n1kaera), or feel free to create an Issue or PR for you.
+If you have any questions, please feel free to create an Issue or PR for you.

 ## License